Historical Marker Details

 HISTORIC OREGON TRAIL

 On Oct.
 30th, 1792 off the point in the Columbia River where the Sandy empties its waters the boat crew from the H.M.S.
-Chatham (Vancouver’s Voyages) were the first white men to sight …
+Chatham (Vancouver’s Voyages) saw the snow clad peak which Lt.
+Wm.
+R. Broughton named Mt.
+Hood in honor of the Vice Admiral Samuel Lord Hood …

 Read More